 I was weepy and Lemmy was furious.
 I’ve never seen him so angry before or since.
 He took me into a corner and wrapped his arms around me.
 I pressed my face into his chest and he said, “No man ever hits a woman.
 Ever.
 Not on my tour; not in my presence.”
 He didn’t tell me that he told me so, that there are consequences to poor decision-making.
 He didn’t ask me what I did to instigate the fight.
 He just took over and took care of me and made me feel safe, probably for the first time in years.
 For a few moments he filled in for the father I desperately needed but didn’t have.
 At his core he was a gentleman who loved and respected women, and he understood me better than I did myself.

-My band generously allowed me to make the choice on how to proceed, and I chose to forget the night and get on with the tour.
+My band generously allowed me to make the choice on how to proceed, meaning whether we fired the guy and hobbled on without him, or kept him on and I had to deal with it.
+I chose to forget the night and get on with the tour.
 Lemmy didn’t say much more about it.
 He knew I’d learned a lesson and I stuck as close as I could to him for the rest of our time on the road.
 He hated that I kept my glasses on and didn’t dress up on travel days, he regaled us with history lessons, and he sang all the lyrics to Orgasmatron (the song he was most proud to have written) into my ear as we all drank in the back of the tour bus listening to tapes made of the shows each night.

 When our record company refused to cough up for hotel rooms on occasion, Motorhead paid for them rather than allowing us to sleep in a cold bus parked for the night.
 On the last night of the tour the Paradiso in Amsterdam neglected to put in an extension to the front of their stage so that CSFH had room to play in front of all of Motorhead’s extensive gear.
 Lemmy cancelled the show, causing a full blown fan riot.
 They set things on fire and broke up the place.
 He didn’t give a fuck. if we couldn’t play, they wouldn’t play.
-We went out and got way too high on space cake instead.
+We had to sneak out of the place with hoodies on and then went out and got way too high on space cake instead.